odundar/face-detection-python/README.md

 # Python AI Project with Intel(R) OpenVINO(TM) Inference Engine Python API

-Here is a template project to reuse for production ready applications to use Deep Learning models.
+Here is a template project to reuse for production ready applications to use Deep Learning models focusing on Face, Age, Gender detection models.

+At this stage, only OpenVINO has been integrated.

 # OpenVINO(TM) Toolkit Installation and Configuration for Ubuntu 18.04